-Welcome to part one of our new, series on global currencies and their histories.
+Welcome to part one of the top 10 global currencies and their histories.
 If your fascination for banknotes extends to the currencies themselves, keep reading to learn a little bit more about some of the currencies we feature in our store.
 Currencies around the world have rich origin stories and unique history, and we’ve picked some of the most exciting ones to share with you.

 Africa – Zimbabwe